autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situations that can make the system unstable

 - The vehicle is placed in a structure-less environment, such as a rural landscape, highway, or tunnel
-- Environment changes from when the map is created. e.g., construction or destruction of buildings, snow cover
+- Environmental changes have occurred since the map was created, such as snow cover or the construction/destruction of buildings.
 - Surrounding objects are occluded
 - The car is surrounded by objects undetectable by LiDAR, e.g., glass windows, reflections, or absorption (dark objects)
 - The environment contains laser beams at the same frequency as the car's LiDAR sensor(s)